• Articles

 What is the CIA Triad in Cyber Security?

 The CIA Triad is an information security model, which is widely popular.
-It guides an organization’s efforts towards ensuring data security.
+It guides an organization’s efforts toward ensuring data security.
 The three principles—confidentiality, integrity, and availability which is also the full for CIA in cybersecurity, form the cornerstone of a security infrastructure.
 In fact, it is ideal to apply these principles to any security program.

 The CIA Triad